inigolabs/workshops/rails-demo/README.md

 }
 ```

+Run the query multiple times.
+Please wait a few moments for the data to be populated in https://app.inigo.io under **Observe**.
+You can click the Refresh button to get the latest data.

 ## FYI: Ruby on Rails GraphQL Setup Information (Not Needed to Run Demo)

 The following secions contain pertinent information for setting up a Rails application with Ruby GraphQL, and is here for informational purposes only.